xenon-a/uiu-notice-bot/README.md

 <hr/><hr/>

+Credit:
+    Thanks to [Refat](https://github.com/RefatHex) brother for the web scraper file.

 <i><b>If you have found any bug or if you have any suggestion, feel free to knock me on discord @xenon.py</b></i>